openjamoses/Model-conversion/README.md

 # Model-conversion
-This repository contains experimental script for model conversion using onnx.
+This repository contains experimental scripts for model conversion using onnx.